 Section 2.C(3)(c): Develop and implement a new mitigation project for the facility to compensate for interim impingement and compensation impacts.

-The owners and operators of the eight power plants required to implement interim mitigation measures have selected to comply via the option described in Section 2.C(3)(b) of the OTC Policy.
+The owners and operators of the seven power plants currently required to implement interim mitigation measures have selected to comply via the option described in Section 2.C(3)(b) of the OTC Policy.

 In 2012, the State Water Board contracted with Moss Landing Marine Laboratories to establish an Expert Review Panel (ERP II) on minimizing and mitigating intake impacts on marine life from power plant and desalination facility seawater intakes.
 The ERP II developed a scientifically defensible method to calculate interim mitigation payments, using the Habitat Production Foregone (HPF) method (also known as Area of Production Foregone or APF) as required by the OTC Policy, that would compensate for interim impingement and entrainment impacts due to once-through cooling intakes.
 The HPF method calculates the area of habitat that would need to be created to compensate for loss of resources, such as larval fish, due to entrainment.
 The ERP II submitted its final report (ERP II Report) with findings, which were used as the basis for the interim mitigation calculation method set forth in the 2015 Resolution.